Whether a couple files their taxes jointly or separately can have a huge influence on their student loan payments.

 Consider your repayment options

 The Department of Education makes this step pretty easy.
-They have created this wonderful tool called the repayment estimator.
+They have created this wonderful tool called the Loan Simulator.
 Using this resource, you can find out what your student loan payments would be in a variety of circumstances.

 Use the repayment estimator to figure out your monthly payments if you file separately and your monthly payments if you file jointly.
 If you have any questions about plan choices or monthly payments, be sure to call your servicer so that you understand all of the options and limitations.